golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 ```

-Note `ctx.run()` accepts a string as argument and the string is a command invocation exactly the same way one would do in on the console.
-The command will be run in the folder defined by `WORKDIR` entry in your image.
+Note that `ctx.run()` accepts a string as an argument.
+This string is a command invocation, executed exactly as one would do in on the console.
+The command will be run in the folder defined by the `WORKDIR` entry in your image definition.

 ### Running multiple commands (prosaic way)

-Your task function can consist of multiple steps, all run on `ctx` context.
+Your task function can consist of multiple steps, all run on the `ctx` context.

 ```js
 import { TaskExecutor } from "yajsapi";